Beyond UCB: Optimal and Efficient Contextual Bandits with Regression Oracles

 \section{The reduction: \mainalg}

-We now describe our main algorithm, \mainalg, and prove its regret guarantees along with some consequences for concrete function classes.
-To state the guarantees, we first formalize the idea of an online regression oracle sketched in the introduction.
+We now describe our main algorithm, \mainalg, and state our main regret guarantee and some consequences for concrete function classes.
+To give the guarantees, we first formalize the concept of an online regression oracle, as sketched in the introduction.